Court Appointment Process

 The Nebraska Legislature passed the Public Guardianship Act in 2014 through Legislative Bill 920.
 The Act states, “The Legislature intends that establishment of the Office of Public Guardian will provide services for individuals when no private guardian or private conservator is available.
 The Legislature also finds that alternatives to full guardianship and less intrusive means of intervention should always be explored, including, but not limited to, limited guardianship, temporary guardianship, conservatorship, or the appointment of a payee.
 It is the intent of the Legislature to provide a public guardian or public conservator only to those individuals whose needs cannot be met through less intrusive means of intervention.”
 Neb.
 Rev. Stat. § 30-4102.

-2. Safeguard the rights of individuals by supporting the least restrictive manner
+2. Safeguard the rights of individuals by supporting the least restrictive alternative

-3. Model the highest standard of practice for guardians/conservators to improve performance of all guardians/conservators in Nebraska
+3. Model the highest standard of practice to improve performance of all guardians and conservators in Nebraska

-4. Act as resource to guardians/conservators for information, and support to enhance [guardian/conservator] success
+4. Act as resource to guardians/conservators for information

-5. Maintain training programs statewide to offer training curricula for newly appointed private/family guardian and conservators
+5. Provide training for newly appointed private/family guardians and conservators

-6. Recruit member of public and family to serve as guardians or conservators
+6. Recruit members of the public and family members to serve as guardians or conservators

 7. Make reasonable efforts to locate successor guardians/conservators

-8. Develop a uniform system of reporting and collecting statistical data regarding guardianship/conservators
+8. Develop a uniform system of collecting and reporting statistical data regarding guardians and conservators

-Nebraska Supreme Court Rules were amended to implement the intent of the Legislature and the Public Guardianship Act, the specific nomination process is outlined in Neb.
+Nebraska Supreme Court Rules were amended to implement the intent of the Legislature and the Public Guardianship Act, the specific nomination process outlined in Neb.
 Ct.
-R. §§ 6-1443.01 and 6-1443.02 Nebraska Supreme Court Rules for Public Guardian nomination procedures.
+R. §§ 6-1443.01 and 6-1443.02.

 The Office of Public Guardian appointment process flowcharts are available - Nomination Process and Emergency Appointment Process.

-If you have an questions, please refer to the Office of Public Guardian FAQ page.
+If you have any questions, please refer to the Office of Public Guardian FAQ page.